 - Calcium and Phosphorous: metabolism and normal calcification of bones.

 - Vitamin D role in Calcium Metabolism: increases absorption in the gut, decreases excretion from kidneys, respiration of calcium

 - Supports Healthy Bone and Teeth: puts calcium-phosphorus into teeth and bones

 - Immunity: prevents rickets, cancer-fighting, fights of free radicals that are persistent in the system

 - Mental Health: provide proper nutritional support for the nervous system

 “More than three fourths of all Americans are vitamin d-deficient.”

-If there is not enough calcium in the blood, Vitamin D will move to bones and signal the release of calcium from bones as a way to maintain intracellular and extracellular calcium concentrations.
-When there is sufficient calcium in the diet and body, Vitamin D is regulated and its production and activity is low.
+If there is not enough calcium in the blood, parathyroid hormone and calcitriol will move to bones and signal the release of calcium from bones as a way to maintain intracellular and extracellular calcium concentrations.
+When there is sufficient calcium in the diet and body, calcitriol along with parathyroid hormone will be regulated and calcitriol production and activity is low.
 When calcium is lacking in the body its production is high.
 When the body is deficient in Vitamin D, calcium and phosphorus are also released from the bones to enter the kidney to bring up serum levels.
 This makes the assessment of serum levels of calcium and phosphorus a flawed way to assess Vitamin D status.

 Common Reasons for Vitamin D Deficiency